MediaSFU/MediaSFU_SDK_Flutter/README.md

 *For the community edition, users can visit the GitHub repository at [*MediaSFU/MediaSFUOpen*](https://github.com/MediaSFU/MediaSFUOpen)*.

+## Predefined Interfaces

+For minimal configuration, MediaSFU offers five predefined interfaces:

+1. **Webinar**: Ideal for presentations and lectures.
+2. **Conference**: Suitable for interactive meetings and discussions.
+3. **Chat**: Focused on real-time 1-1 calls.
+4. **Broadcast**: Best for live streaming to large audiences.
+5. **Generic**: Includes all of the above four views and dynamically changes per event type.

+Users can easily pick an interface and render it in their app.

+If no API credentials are provided, a default home page will be displayed where users can scan or manually enter the event details.

 ```dart
 import 'package:flutter/material.dart';
 // Import the prebuilt event room(s)